Submit Article

 What Were the Facts of This Case?

-The background to this case is that in 1918, Lee Hum Chye, who had come from China, gave all his money to his three sons - Lee Wee Kheng, Lee Wee Kiat, and Lee Wee Nam - and founded a family fund called Sze Teck Tng Chye Kee (STTCK).
-In 1927, the three brothers formed a partnership called Wee Kee Kongsi.
-When Lee Wee Kiat passed away in 1927, his estate relinquished its interest in Wee Kee Kongsi, and the assets were redistributed with Lee Wee Kheng holding a 9/21 share, Lee Wee Nam holding an 8/21 share, and STTCK holding a 4/21 share.
+The factual background of this dispute is rooted in the early 20th-century business activities of the Lee family.
+In 1918, Lee Hum Chye, an immigrant from China, entrusted his capital to his three sons: Lee Wee Kheng, Lee Wee Kiat, and Lee Wee Nam.
+Together, they established a family fund known as Sze Teck Tng Chye Kee (STTCK).
+By 1927, the brothers formalized their business relationship by forming a partnership named Wee Kee Kongsi.
+Following the death of Lee Wee Kiat in 1927, his estate withdrew from the partnership, leading to a redistribution of interests.
+The resulting beneficial ownership of the partnership assets was divided as follows: Lee Wee Kheng held a 9/21 share, Lee Wee Nam held an 8/21 share, and the STTCK trust held the remaining 4/21 share.

-In 1950, Lee Wee Kheng and Lee Wee Nam incorporated a company called Lee Brothers (Wee Kee) Ltd, and the immovable property of Wee Kee Kongsi and STTCK was transferred to this new company.
-Lee Wee Kheng passed away in 1962, and his sons Lee Hiok Ker and Lee Hiok Kwee obtained probate of his will.
-Lee Wee Nam continued to manage the businesses of Wee Kee Kongsi, Lee Brothers, and STTCK.
+In 1950, the surviving brothers, Lee Wee Kheng and Lee Wee Nam, incorporated Lee Brothers (Wee Kee) Ltd. The immovable properties previously held by Wee Kee Kongsi and STTCK were transferred to this new corporate entity.
+Lee Wee Kheng passed away in 1962, leaving his sons, Lee Hiok Ker and Lee Hiok Kwee, as executors of his will.
+Following Kheng’s death, Lee Wee Nam assumed primary management of the family’s sprawling business interests, which included Wee Kee Kongsi, Lee Brothers, and STTCK.
+During this period, Lee Wee Nam incorporated several other companies, including Lee Hiok Kee Pte Ltd (LHKPL) and Lee Investments Pte Ltd (L. Inv.), with shares distributed among his male descendants.

 How Did the Court Analyse the Issues?